Junín red squirrel: Distribution and biology

-The squirrel is known to inhabit the eastern slopes of the Andes in central Peru, from Huánuco in the north to Ayacuchco and Cusco in the south, although it may also live further east, perhaps as far as the Bolivian border, and further north, with one specimen collected in 1920 known from Zamora-Chinchipe Province of Ecuador.
+The squirrel is known to inhabit the eastern slopes of the Andes in central Peru, from Huánuco in the north to Ayacucho and Cusco in the south, although it may also live further east, perhaps as far as the Bolivian border, and further north, with one specimen collected in 1920 known from Zamora-Chinchipe Province of Ecuador.
 Within this region it inhabits both lowland rainforests and higher, montane, forests.

-Little is known about the squirrel's biology and behaviour.
-They are known to be diurnal and arboreal, and are often seen in small groups, suggesting that they are not strongly territorial.
-Lactating females, presumably nursing young, have been identified in January.
-They are thought to be relatively numerous, and to tolerate human activity such as logging and hunting better than some other squirrels, but their limited range has led to them being classified as "Vulnerable" by the Peruvian Ministry of the Environment.
+Little is known about the biology and behavior of the squirrels.
+They are diurnal and arboreal, often seen in small groups, suggesting a lack of strong territoriality.
+Lactating females, presumably nursing young, have been observed in January.
+They are believed to be relatively numerous and more tolerant of human activities like logging and hunting compared to some other squirrel species.
+However, their limited range has led to their classification as “Vulnerable” by the Peruvian Ministry of the Environment.